SpeerLab/Tools/README.md

 # Tools
-A small script used for file cleaning can be stored here.
+A small script used for file cleaning.
 2020.10.20